Otto Schulz-Kampfhenkel

-Otto Schulz-Kampfhenkel (27 August 1910 in Buckow – 21 August 1989) was a German geographer, explorer, writer and film producer.
+Otto Schulz-Kampfhenkel (27 August 1910 – 21 August 1989) was a German geographer, explorer, writer and film producer.

-Biography

 At the age of 23 Schulz-Kampfhenkel made an expedition to Liberia.
 He described his experiences in the book Der Dschungel Rief...
 (The Jungle Called...).
-After finishing his geography studies he became the leader of the German Amazon-Jary-Expedition (1935-1937), supported by both Brazilian and German governments and the Nazi party's Foreign Organization (NSDAP/AO).
+After finishing his geography studies he became the leader of the German Amazon-Jary-Expedition (1935-1937), supported by both Brazilian and German governments and the Nazi Party's Foreign Organization (NSDAP/AO).
 Schulz-Kampfhenkel relates about this expedition in his book Rätsel der Urwaldhölle (Riddle(s) of the jungle hell) and produced an eponymous film, as well.

 In 1943 Schulz-Kampfhenkel got promoted to Special Commissioner of geographical questions in the Reichsforschungsrat after he had been lieutenant of Luftwaffe and SS-Untersturmführer.